sonic-net/SONiC/doc/stp/MSTP_HLD.md

 # Introduction
 Spanning Tree Protocol (STP) prevents bridge looping on LANs that include redundant links.
 Per VLAN Spanning Tree (PVST) is a modification of STP that allows for running separate instances of spanning tree for each VLAN.

-Multiple Spanning Tree Protocol (MSTP) allows frames assigned to different VLANs to follow separate paths.
-These paths are based on independent Multiple Spanning Tree Instances (MSTI), within Multiple Spanning Tree (MST) Region.
-These Regions and the other Bridges and LANs are connected into a single Common Spanning Tree (CST).
+Multiple Spanning Tree Protocol (MSTP) allows the mapping of multiple VLANs to a single instance hence allows frames assigned to different VLANs to follow separate paths.
+These paths are based on independent Multiple Spanning Tree Instances (MSTI) that run inside MST Region.
+VLANs that are not explicitly assigned to any specific MSTI are automatically managed by the default Internal Spanning Tree (IST) associated with instance 0.
+MSTP ensures that frames with a given VID are assigned to only one of the MSTIs or the IST within the Region and the assignment is consistent amongst all the Bridges within the region.

+To facilitate the interconnection among MST regions, a Common Spanning Tree (CST) is established, allowing communication between switches in different MST regions.
 MSTP connects all Bridges and LANs with a single Common and Internal Spanning Tree (CIST).
-The connectivity calculated for the CIST provides the CST for interconnecting these Regions, and an Internal Spanning Tree (IST) within each Region.
-MSTP ensures that frames with a given VID are assigned to one and only one of the MSTIs or the IST within the Region, that the assignment is consistent amongst all the Bridges within the region.
+CIST refers to the combination of the Common Spanning Tree (CST) and the Internal Spanning Tree (IST) and it is the overall spanning tree instance that spans the entire MSTP domain.

 By providing VLAN-to-instance mapping, MSTP ensures that a limited number of instances are created, allowing for network segregation.
 In contrast, PVST lacks control over VLAN-to-instance mapping, leading to numerous instances and inefficient memory utilization.